What is HIFU?

 HIFU is a revolutionary high tech, noninvasive, approach to treating prostate cancer that uses focused sound waves to precisely destroy or ablate prostate tissue.
 HIFU pros and cons are listed below.

 The technology has been under development for 30 years and was first used in Europe to treat prostate cancer in 1995.
 Numerous published studies have established that HIFU can effectively ablate (kill ) prostate tissue and the FDA granted regulatory approval to the Sonablate and Ablatherm HIFU devices in 2015 for prostate tissue ablation.
-Please note that as of August 2017, the only approved HIFU devices in the USA are the Sonablate (SonaCare Medical) and the Ablatherm ( EDAP -USA).
+Please note that as of April 2019, the only approved HIFU devices in the USA are the Sonablate (SonaCare Medical) and the Ablatherm or Focal One ( EDAP -USA).

 Summary of HIFU pros & cons: